 Post Independence Period (1947-1991)

 With an aim to solve this problem, the then Government decided to nationalise the Banks.
-These banks were nationalised under the Banking Regulation Act, 1949 and the Reserve Bank of India was nationalised in 1949.
+These banks were nationalised under the Banking Regulation Act, 1949.
+Whereas, the Reserve Bank of India was nationalised in 1949.

 Candidates can check the list of Banking sector reforms and Acts at the linked article.